Sagethompson99/Course-Quest/README.md

 ## Ignored Lint Warnings

-Deprecated API within Espresso Tests
-- We used the Espresso test recorder in this app which by default uses JUnit 4 (rather than JUnit 5)

 Within activity_home.xml
 - "This tag and its children can be replaced by a compound drawable" warning This view being seperated into an ImageView and TextView allows us to more easily separately control the visibility of the image and the text.